romain-gilliotte/timeslot-dag/README.md

 It was written as a companion library for the [`olap-in-memory`](https://github.com/romain-gilliotte/olap-in-memory) library, which itself is a companion library for [`monitool`](https://github.com/medecins-du-monde/monitool), a full-featured monitoring platform targeted at humanitarian organizations.

+# Objectives

+TimeslotDAG does not aim in any way to replace full-featured date libraries.

+The main goals were:

+- Have an easier API than prevalent date libraries *for the task at hand* (business intelligence / OLAP).
+- Immutable, easy to localize, easy to serialize objects.
+- Lightweight enough to be called thousand of times when aggregating report data.
+- Support less periodicities:
+    - Proper epidemiological weeks numbering.
+    - Splitted weeks.
+    - Weeks starting on Saturday (Middle east).
+    - (soon) Other calendars

 # Installation

 TimeslotDAG runs in both NodeJS and the browser, and has no production dependencies.
 [Typescript](https://www.typescriptlang.org/) typings are provided for auto-completion and type-checking.